 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 I began ‘Salad Workers in Spain’ in 2014, a social justice project that built compost toilets and edible gardens with volunteers in migrant camps in Almería, Spain.
-Now, resettled in Wales, I co-founded and project manage ‘Incredible Edible Porthmadog’ in 2016 and provide education in local and waste materials.
+Now, resettled in Wales, I co-founded and project manage ‘Incredible Edible Porthmadog’ (since 2016) and teach in local and waste materials.
 I have articles published in Spain and in the UK on sustainable building methods and agriculture in Almería.

 MSc Sustainability and Adaptation in the Built Environment 2018

 Visiting lecturer and short course leader at the Centre for Alternative Technology, Wales 2015-19

 My MSc research focused on local resources for sustainable materials and food industry migrant stories/routes to Spain from Western Africa.